 Eaten Alive: He dives headlong into the Kraken's mouth at the end of Dead Man's Chest.

-To the point where in the third film, he amusingly notes that everyone who has come to rescue him from Davy Jones' Locker has attempted to kill him at some point, with Elizabeth as the only one among them to have actually succeeded.
+Enemy Mine: With practically everyone.
+In the third film, he amusingly notes that everyone who has come to rescue him from Davy Jones' Locker has attempted to kill him at some point, with Elizabeth as the only one among them to have actually succeeded.

-Comes back to bite him in the arse in the fourth film, where he keeps being mistaken for an imposter, after Angelica raised a crew under the name of "Jack Sparrow".
+Famed in Story: Jack has carefully cultivated his own legend.
+It comes back to bite him in the arse in the fourth film, where he keeps being mistaken for an imposter, after Angelica raised a crew under the name of "Jack Sparrow".

 A Friend in Need: When it matters most, Jack will do the right thing but don't count on it before that point.